Angelo Traina: Life

+A fifth edition was published in 1989 by the Scripture Research Association, based in New Jersey and founded by him.
+He was the first Bible translator to deliberately transliterate Hebrew forms of divine names.
+A number of others have followed his example in this, including Jacob O. Meyer producing the Sacred Scriptures Bethel Edition.

 He believed that the Hebrew form of the names of God were vital for believers of all times.
-He believed that most the New Testament was originally written in Hebrew, then later translated into Greek.
+He believed that most of the New Testament was originally written in Hebrew, then later translated into Greek.
 He taught that the Greek copies available have erred in their translation of the Hebrew Tetragrammaton by Greek κυριος.
 Also, he rejected the Greek spelling which is the basis for the English form "Jesus", using a Hebrew-based form "Yahshua".

 He also wrote many pamphlets and articles, many of which were published in the magazine The Faith.
 Traina was one of the early foundational figures in the Sacred Name Movement, having been a featured speaker at the 1938 Feast of Tabernacles Camp Meeting near Warrior, Alabama, an event which is seen by some as the launching of the movement, a movement that has spread from the USA to other countries, such as Indonesia, Kenya, and the Philippines.

 Following Traina's lead, many Sacred Name Bible translations have been produced.
 In 2011, there were at least 20 such English translation that presented at least parts of the Bible using Hebrew-based forms of sacred names.
 Traina's innovative work has spawned the translation of Sacred Name Bibles in other places, e.g. Indonesia.
 The idea of Sacred Name Bible translations spawned by Traina has been attacked by some, including David Bivin.